 Cash flows from operations totaled \$882.9 million in 2023 compared with \$509.0 million in 2022, a year-over-year increase of \$373.9 million.
 GAAP net income increased by \$8.9 million year over year, reflecting a non-cash gain in 2023 resulting from the remeasurement of the Company's previously held equity interest in RTS Packaging to fair value, and gains from the sale of the Company's timberland properties, and the sales of its S3 and BulkSak businesses.
 Net income in the current year also reflected a \$32.2 million year-over-year increase in non-cash depreciation, depletion and amortization expense and a \$5.0 million increase in net non-cash asset impairment charges.
 Cash contributions to the Company's pension and postretirement plans in 2023 were \$14.7 million, compared with \$37.4 million in 2022, a year-over-year decrease of \$22.7 million.
 The prior year contributions included the final Sonoco Retirement Contribution ("SRC"), the non-elective component of the Sonoco Savings Plan.
 The SRC was terminated as of December 31, 2021.
 Accrued expenses and other assets and liabilities used \$46.7 million of cash in 2023 and provided \$17.9 million of cash in 2022.
-The year-over-year change was largely driven by the higher payout of management incentive compensation in 2023.
-Cash paid for taxes increased by \$66.9 million year over year.
+The year-over-year cover-year cover-year decrease of was terminated as of December 31, 2021.
+Accrued expenses and other assets and liabilities used \$46.7 million of cash in 2023 and provided \$17.9 million of ever year.
 Tax payments in 2022 benefited from additional accelerated tax depreciation in the United States resulting from the Metal Packaging acquisition, while the 2023 payments did not have this benefit.